University status and response

 The University will operate at a stage that reflects the broader public health environment.
-We are currently at Stage 2, planning to operate in line with social distancing restrictions with as full a student cohort as possible on site in the Michaelmas Term.
+We are currently at Stage 3 as outlined below.

 |4||Physical closure of the majority of University and College buildings.
 Parks and open spaces open to the public.
 Departments physically closed.
 Staff work remotely where possible.
 Only core support functions continue|

 |3||No public access to the University (including museums), except the Botanic Gardens and Arboretum.
 On-site activity permitted where it cannot be undertaken remotely.
 On-site research is allowed and encouraged where it cannot be carried out remotely – and enabled by the availability of COVID-secure environment.
 Teaching and assessment should take place remotely for the majority of taught students.
 In-person teaching will be permitted from the start of term for those courses/subjects explicitly exempted by Government and in cases where the requirements of Professional, Statutory or Regulatory body accreditation demand it.
 Libraries will prioritise remote and zero-contact digital services.|

 |2||University operates in line with social distancing restrictions with as full a student cohort as possible on site; teaching and assessment taking place with the optimum combination of in-person teaching and online learning; and the minimum possible reduction in research capacity.
 Some areas of the University open to public in line with social distancing restrictions.|

 |1||Emphasis on in-person vs remote learning and assessment, and on-site working vs remote working.
 Increased public access including to public spaces, colleges (including conference facilities), and non-teaching and education related events.|